Find this article useful?

 Having ulcerative colitis can lead to some further problems.
-Here are some of the complications of ulcerative colitis.
+In this article we take a look at some of the complications of ulcerative colitis.

 PSC is a common complication of ulcerative colitis.
 In PSC the bile ducts which carry bile out of the liver and into the digestive system become inflamed and, over time, they get damaged.

 It can be difficult to spot PSC in its early stages as symptoms only become obvious once it’s at an advanced stage.
 These symptoms include:

 There isn’t any specific treatment for PSC.
 Medications are usually used to relieve its symptoms.
 In some cases a liver transplant is needed.